-For more information, see the Advanced guide to capital gains tax concessions for small business 2012-13.
+• Advanced guide to capital gains tax concessions for small business 2013-14.

 The maximum net asset value test

 To pass this test, the total net value of your CGT assets must not exceed \$6 million.
 To work out the total net value of your CGT assets, you must add together the value of net assets for the following entities: